Serphyus/Dlib-Face-Swap/README.md

 	Dlib-Face-Swap
 </h1>

-This project is an ai project that uses dlib's frontal_face_detector and a 68 face landmark shape predictor model.
+This project is an AI project that uses dlib for face detection and shape prediction and some geometric triangulation and transformation for warping a face mask on top of it.
 The detector discovers faces in a live feed provided from a chosen capture device.
 For each face discovered in the live feed the program uses the landmark predictor model to create a set of face landmark coordinates.
 These then get used to calculate a dealunay triangulation.
 The same process happens on the image given as the face mask and for each frame the triangulations of the face mask are warped to the shape of the face triangulations in the live feed using an affine transformation and then rendered on top of the frame.

 ## FaceMask Demo
 <div align="center">